 Finally, our future dividend policy is within the discretion of our Board of Directors, and will depend upon our operations, our financial condition, capital requirements and investment opportunities, the performance of our business, cash flows, RCE counts and the margins we receive, as well as restrictions under our Senior Credit Facility.
 The Board of Directors may be required to reduce or eliminate quarterly cash distributions, including the quarterly dividends to the holders of the Class A common stock and/or Series A Preferred Stock.
 Even if we are permitted to pay such dividends on the Class A common stock and Series A Preferred Stock, our Board of Directors may elect to reduce or eliminate the dividends on the Class A common stock and Series A Preferred Stock to maintain cash balances for operations or for other reasons.
 Similarly, even if our business generates cash in excess of our current annual dividend, we may reinvest such excess cash flows in our business and not increase the dividends payable to holders of our Class A common stock.
-Any reduction or elimination of cash dividends on our Class A common stock and adversely affect the price of the Class A common stock and Series A Preferred Stock to maintain cash balances for our Class A common stock.
-Any reduction or elimination of cash dividends on our Class A common stock and Series A Preferred Stock to maintain of cash dividends of our Class A common stock.
-Any reduction or elimination of cash dividends on our Class A common stock and Series A Preferred Stock will likely materially and adversely affect the price of the Class A common stock and Series A Preferred Stock and Series A Preferred Stock.
+Any reduction or elimination of cash dividends on our

+Class A common stock or Series A Preferred Stock will likely materially and adversely affect the price of the Class A common stock and Series A Preferred Stock.